Martian01/openTeamOneServer/README.md

 ### Step 1: Preparation

 In step 1 you need to designate a data directory for the server, or rather, for the tenant that this server instance represents.
-In this example the directory chosen is /var/cache/openTeamOne but you are free to chose any other directory.
+In this example the directory chosen is /var/cache/openTeamOne but you are free to choose any other directory.

 You copy the demo content from the project directory "demo" into the designated data directory.
 The result should look like this: